oge-n-sudo/grc-lab/README.md

 # 🛡️ GRC Lab

-My collection of **reproducible labs and practitioner articles** on Cybersecurity, Governance, Risk and Compliance (GRC).
+My collection of **reproducible labs, projects and articles** on Information Security, Governance, Risk and Compliance (GRC).
 Designed to help both **professionals** and **learners** build real skills with replication packs for transparency.

 ---